GoogleCloudPlatform/appengine-ruby/README.md

 ## Rack Quick Start

-If you are rack-based web framework you can need to include the line:
+If you are running a different Rack-based web framework, include the following line in your main Ruby file or `config.ru`:

     require "appengine"

+Then, to activate Stackdriver instrumentation, add the following middleware:

+    use Google::Cloud::Logging::Middleware
+    use Google::Cloud::ErrorReporting::Middleware
+    use Google::Cloud::Trace::Middleware
+    use Google::Cloud::Debugger::Middleware

 You can add the Rake tasks to your application by adding the following to your Rakefile:

     require "appengine/tasks"

 To use the Stackdriver integration you must follow the rack middleware steps for the individual gems listed below.